Getting Started

 Adjust return

 Opens a popover to change your expected return date and time.
-Use this if the trip is taking longer than planned — adjusting your return extends the timer and prevents a false overdue alert.
+Use this if the trip is taking longer than planned — adjusting your return extends return-by monitoring and prevents a false overdue alert.

-Changes take effect immediately.
-Your emergency contacts see the updated return time on the shared trip page.
+Requires signal — the control is disabled offline.
+Changes take effect once Trailkeep confirms; your emergency contacts see the updated return time on the shared trip page.

 Finish trip

 Ends the trip with a confirmation step.
 Also accessible directly via the green pill button when all days are done.
-Once finished, the trip is marked complete and the timer stops.
+Once finished, the trip is marked complete and all monitoring stops.

 Cancel trip